Classical conformal blocks, Coulomb gas integrals, and quantum integrable models: Virasoro analogues of the Coulomb energy

 \item[ii.] the eigenfunction (Bethe vector) of the operator $\hat{\sf H}^{\tau,\ell}_{2}$ is equal to ${\rm e}^{i\pi z}\theta(z-t_1)\ldots\theta(z-t_\ell)/\theta(z)^\ell$ up to a constant; \item[iii.] the eigenvalue of the operator $\hat{\sf H}^{\tau,\ell}_{2}$ is equal to

 where $(t^{0}_{1},\ldots,t^{0}_{\ell})$ satisfy the Bethe ansatz equations and

 \end{list} The eigenvalue equation for the 2-particle eCM Hamiltonian is nothing but the famous Lam\'{e} equation, $\psi''(z)-\left[\,\kappa\,\wp(z) + {\sf B}\,\right]\psi=0$.
-In CFT the latter one gets from the classical limit of the null vector decoupling equation for the torus 2-point function with a light degenerate operator:
+In CFT, one gets the latter from the classical limit of the null vector decoupling equation for the torus 2-point function with a light degenerate operator:

 In this way one can show that the Lam\'{e} eigenvalue ${\sf B}$ is given in terms of the classical torus block \cite{P1}: